 IV.
-BEST EXECUTION - APPLICATION TO PROFESSIONAL CLIENTS
+BEST EXECUTION - APPLICATION TO CLIENTS

-Where a professional client 'legitimately relies' on Jefferies to protect their interests in relation to the relevant elements of a transaction that may be affected by how Jefferies, or the entity to which the order is transmitted, executes the order, then the best execution obligation will apply.
+Where a client relies on Jefferies to protect their interests in relation to the relevant elements of a transaction that may be affected by how Jefferies, or the entity to which the order is transmitted, executes the order, then the best execution obligation will apply.
 For example, a best execution obligation would likely apply where Jefferies execute an order by:

-- dealing as agent (e.g., Jefferies transmits an order for execution to a third party or Jefferies execution desk). - dealing as riskless principal; and - working' an order on behalf of a client (e.g., where Jefferies make decisions as to how the order is executed).
+- dealing as agent (e.g., Jefferies transmits an order for execution to a third party or Jefferies execution desk). - dealing as back-to-back principal; and - working' an order on behalf of a client (e.g., where Jefferies make decisions as to how the order is executed).

-Please be aware that there are many circumstances, particularly in bond markets, where a client will not be 'legitimately relying' on Jefferies to protect its interests, and consequently where the best execution obligation will not apply.
+Please be aware that there are many circumstances, particularly in bond markets, where a client will not be relying on Jefferies to protect its interests, and consequently where the best execution obligation will not apply.